NDSF Data Archive Policy

 Data Acquired Using Third-Party Tools

-Scientists may occasionally use sensors or samplers other than those in the normal NDSF inventory to accomplish their scientific objectives.
+Third-party tools are sensors or samplers other than those in the normal NDSF inventory used by the science party to accomplish their objectives.
 Data acquired with these tools should be fully documented by the scientific party.
-It is understood that in some circumstances, tools which are prototypes or under development may not have data formats fully established, or specifications that could change in the future.
-At the end of the cruise, the Chief Scientist will provide a copy of this documentation, together with a list of how the data are being distributed, to the WHOI shipboard technician responsible for transmitting data to the Archives at WHOI.
-The data are the property of the Principal Investigator who acquired them; but they may be archived at WHOI by special arrangement negotiated prior to the cruise.
-However, if a third-party tool displaces a standard NDSF tool, or if NDSF data loggers are used to record data from a third-party tool, a copy of the data from the third-party tool will be archived at WHOI unless other arrangements have been negotiated prior to the cruise.
-Please review UNOLS Third-Party Tool Guidelines for additional information.
+Prior to the start of the cruise, the Chief Scientist will provide a copy of this documentation, together with a list of how the data are being distributed, to the WHOI/NDSF staff member responsible for at-sea data delivery.
+It is understood that in some circumstances, tools which are prototypes or under development may not have fully established data formats or standards, and that specifications may change in the future.
+The data are the property and responsibility of the Principal Investigator who acquired them and it is incumbent on the PI to develop a data management/stewardship plan for these data as part of their proposal process.
+If NDSF data loggers are used to record data from a third-party tool and the data are fed into multiplexed data files, that data will be preserved and archived by NDSF in the multiplexed data files.
+However, if a third-party tool displaces a standard NDSF tool, data from the third-party tool will be archived at WHOI unless other arrangements have been negotiated prior to the cruise.
+Additional information regarding third party tools is available in the DeSSC document archive:

 Types of Use and related terms and fees